 A big factor at play here is accurate, timely, clear communication with your guards around correct process.
 In ever-changing circumstances like these, the importance of good communication with your guards is even more pertinent than usual.

 Tracking Shift Details

 The other reality is we will have to stay vigilant of the very real possibility of a second wave of COVID-19 and its potential spread to the workforce.
-One way to track the spread is to keep a record of when and where particular guards are working in case someone test positive, it is easy to connect the dots and suggest to other staff members to get tested.
+One way to track the spread is to keep a record of when and where particular guards are working.
+If someone tests positive, it is easy to connect the dots and suggest other staff members to get tested.

 One easy way to do this is to use an automated employee scheduling and time collection system to get accurate data of when and where someone worked.
 Simply pull the details for the overlapping time and dates and easily notify any involved parties.
 The information collected can be used as an audit in the worst-case scenario to easily limit the spread and very possibly save lives.

 As we briefly mentioned, good communication with guards will be more important than ever when getting business back to usual.
 Big details of where to check in and start a shift to smaller details like in-shift messaging and day off communication from managers to guards is important.
 Many guard scheduling software systems offer this type of functionality as well as text messaging to keep guards in the loop 24/7.